ceciliacloud/Project2-web-stack-implementation-lemp/README.md

 Please choose either `0` = LOW, `1` = MEDIUM or `2` = STRONG

 **Please Note:**
+There are three levels of password validation policy:

 `LOW --- Length >= 8`